 Prior to April 1, 2006, the Company accounted for it stock option plan under the recognition and measurement provisions of APB Opinion No. 25, Accounting for Stock Issued to Employees, and related Interpretations, as permitted by FASB Statement No. 123, ("SFAS 123"), Accounting for Stock-Based Compensation.
 Stock-based employee compensation cost was recognized in the Statement of Operations for the years ended March 31, 2004, 2005 and 2006, to the extent stock options granted had an exercise price that was less than the fair value of the underlying common stock on the date of grant.
 Effective April 1, 2006, the Company adopted the fair value recognition provisions of SFAS Statement No. 123(revised 2004), Share-Based Payment, ("SFAS 123(R)") using the modified prospective method and therefore has not restated the Company's financial results for prior periods.
 Under this transition method, stock-based compensation costs in the three months ended June 30, 2006 includes the portion related to stock options vesting in the period for (1) all options granted prior to, but not vested as of April 1, 2006, based on the grant date fair value in accordance with the original provisions of SFAS 123 and (2) all options granted subsequent to April 1, 2006, based on the grant date fair value estimated in accordance with SFAS 123(R).
-As a result of adopting SFAS 123(R) on April 1, 2006, the Company's income before income taxes and net income for the three months ended June 30, 2006 (unaudited) is \$839 lower than if the Company had continued to account for stock-based compensation under APB Opinion No. 25.
-As of June 30, 2006 (unaudited), there was approximately \$15,546 of unrecognized stock-based compensation expense related to non-vested stock option awards that is expected to be recognized over a weighted average period of 1.74 years.
+As a result of adopting SFAS 123(R) on April 1, 2006, the Company's income before income taxes and net income for the three months ended June 30, 2006 (unaudited) is \$839 lower than if the Company had continued to account for stock-based compensation no. 25.
+Basic and diluted net income attributable to common stockholders per share for the three months ended June 30, 2006 (unaudited), there was approximately \$15,546 of unrecognized stock-based compensation expense related to non-vested stock option awards that is expected to be recognized over a weighted average period of 1.74 years.